 Microsoft’s MCP offering has two layers:

-Layer 1: The Azure MCP Server — A single, unified server covering 47+ Azure services.
-Install it via npm, NuGet, or pip.
+Layer 1: The Azure MCP Server — A single, unified server covering 57 Azure services with 276 tools (up from 47+ services / 170+ tools in v1.x).
+Install it via npm, NuGet, pip, Docker, or MCP Bundle (.mcpb).
 It exposes tools organized by namespace (storage, cosmos, keyvault, etc.), and you can filter which namespaces to enable.
+Now supports self-hosted remote deployment via HTTP transport, or local stdio.
 This is the flagship.

-Layer 2: Specialized Microsoft MCP Servers — 16+ additional servers for services that don’t fit neatly into the Azure umbrella: Azure DevOps, Microsoft Fabric, M365 (Mail, Calendar, Copilot Chat), Dataverse, Dev Box, and more.
+Layer 2: Specialized Microsoft MCP Servers — 18+ additional servers for services that don’t fit neatly into the Azure umbrella: Azure DevOps, Microsoft Fabric, M365, Dataverse, Microsoft Learn, Release Communications, Dev Box, Business Central, and more.

 The Azure MCP Server (47+ services)